storacha/specs/w3-filecoin.md

 type PieceAddDetail struct {
   # Piece as Filecoin Piece with padding
   piece PieceCid
-  # space where all segments are joined together
+  # storefront responsible for invocation
-  space string
+  storefront string
   # grouping for joining segments into an aggregate (subset of space)
   group string
 }